This All-Day Float Trip Will Make Your South Carolina Summer Complete

 Water you waiting for?
 Don’t forget the sunscreen!

 Edisto River Adventures is rated with 5 stars on TripAdvisor – and after just one trip, you’ll agree!
 This fun tubing in South Carolina journey begins and ends in different locations, with a shuttle to the launch site provided as part of your rental.
 The float trip lasts anywhere from 2-3 hours.
 Your tube rental includes exclusive use of their riverside beach before and after your trip.
-Costs are: Tube rental and shuttle to launch site: $20/person.
-Cooler Tubes: small $10, large $15.
-Coolers: small $10, large $15.
-You can bring your own cooler.
-Get more information, and book online at this link on the official website for Edisto River Adventures on the web to make reservations ahead of time.
+Visit Edisto River Adventures on the web to make reservations ahead of time.

 Address: 153 Gator Walk, Ridgeville, SC, 29472

 OnlyInYourState may earn compensation through affiliate links in this article.

 Where is the best place to go tubing in South Carolina?

 Tubing in South Carolina is a fun adventure the entire family can enjoy.
 If you wish to experience the scenic black water Edisto River, then Edisto River Adventures provides the best South Carolina tubing adventure on the Edisto.
 Your tubing adventure here is the perfect length for a warm day on the cool waters.
 Expect it to last 2-3 hours before reaching the final destination at a fun outpost along the Edisto River that includes a sandy beach and picnic tables.

 What else can I do besides tubing at Edisto River?